webdigga/slot-picks/src/articles/frequently-asked-questions.md

 and the patient, but adjustment choices are made for clinical reasons.

-Dr Hannah is on of 35 practitioners in the UK that also practices Network Spinal.
+Dr Hannah is one of 35 practitioners in the UK that also practises Network Spinal.